 Jon Favreau's Chef was up one spot to #9 in its fifth weekend with $1.8 million, down just 16% from last week.
 The culinary comedy has totaled $16.9 million to date.

 Godzilla fell three places, finishing at #10 for its sixth weekend with $1.8 million.
 The monster action film has totalled $194.9 million stateside and $443.2 million worldwide; the budget was $160 million.

-The weekend box office tally was $138.3 million, up a good 19% from last year's take of $116.7 million that was led by 42's $27.5 million opening.
+The weekend box office tally was $148.1 million, down a hefty 38% from last year's take of $240.4 million which was led by Monsters University's $82.4 million opening weekend and World War Z's $66.4 million opening.

 Note: Numbers include Sunday estimates and are three-day estimates.
 A studio recoups 55% of a film's grosses on average, meaning it needs to approximately double its budget to be profitable during its theatrical run.

 1. Think Like a Man Too - $30 million ($30 million total)